All Products

 Document Center

-You can use SQL statements to quickly query and analyze data from data sources such as MaxCompute, EMR Hive, and Hologres.
-This topic describes how to query data sources using SQL statements.
+Use SQL statements to quickly query and analyze data from sources such as MaxCompute, EMR Hive, and Hologres.
+This topic describes how to run SQL queries against data sources.

 Important

-This topic describes the new version of DataAnalysis.
-For information about the old version, see SQL query (old).
-You can switch between the new and old versions of DataAnalysis in the navigation bar.
+This document applies to the new version of DataAnalysis.
+For the previous version, see SQL query (Old).
+You can switch between the new and old versions of DataAnalysis using the navigation bar.

 Supported data sources